riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/histfactory/arguments.rst.txt

 .. currentmodule:: Histfactory

 .. argument:: workspace_folder
-   :type: str

    Path (either relative to the code execution folder or absolute) containing the ATLAS histfactory workspace (containing the "Regions" subfolders).
-   It is saved in the :attr:`Histfactory.workspace_folder <DNNLikelihood.Histfactory.workspace_folder>` attribute.
+   Unless it is already there, the folder is copied into the :attr:`Histfactory.workspace_folder <DNNLikelihood.Histfactory.workspace_folder>` and renamed "hitfactory_workspace".

       - **type**: ``str`` or ``None``
       - **default**: ``None``